Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // WEAPON SHOP SETTINGS
-// Random Shop Restriction Percent ttt_shop_random_percent                     50      // The percent chance that a weapon in the shop will be not be shown
+// Random Shop Restriction Percent ttt_shop_random_percent                     50      // The percent chance that a weapon in the shop will be not be shown ttt_shop_random_position                    0       // Whether to randomize the position of the items in the shop

 // Role Specific Random Shop Restriction Percent ttt_traitor_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for traitors